Lightning Photography Guide (2024)

 positioning

 I find positioning myself in the right place around a storm provides the biggest hurdle to overcome.
-Having to factor in an interesting foreground with meaningful composition around where lightning is most likely to occur is a very difficult task.
+Good road networks are essential for effective positioning which is why chasing storms in the UK is so poor.
+Having to factor in an interesting foreground with meaningful composition around where lightning is most likely to occur is an incredibly difficult task and often comes down to luck.

 ‘Knowing’ a storm can help in this regard.
 An educated guess can be made as to the direction the storm is heading.
 The region of the storm where lightning is most likely to occur can also be guessed at.
 Then you just hope the storm is slow moving and long lasting enough for you to be able to position yourself accordingly.
 You just have to hope there’s some visual interest when you get there.